seattlejames/ha-netro-watering/README.md

 - [☕ Support](#support)

 ## ℹ️ About
+This integration has been forked from the original Netro Watering integration by kcofoni (https://github.com/kcofoni/ha-netro-watering).
+Newer Netro Devices ONLY use the Netro V2 API for authentication.
+I have updated the integration to use the Netro API V2 ([API v2](https://netrohome.com/en/shop/user_guides/7) through the HA setup process.
+All other credit for this design and development belong to kcofoni and I have have kept his support link for this reason.

 Home Assistant integration for Netro Smart Garden devices.
 It lets you manage Netro controllers and soil sensors to monitor conditions, control zones, and automate watering from Home Assistant.

-The integration uses [Netro’s Public API](https://www.netrohome.com/en/shop/articles/10) for device access and scheduling.

 **Compatibility:** developed and tested with Home Assistant 2023.4.0 and later.